Sadyvnam/IFC-IRC-CC/README.md

 - Category-level readiness interpretation
 - Future research extension

-The tool commonly produces structured Excel outputs containing category summaries, issue rows, indicators, and element-level extracted data.
+The tool commonly produces structured Excel outputs containing sheets of summaries, issues, indicators, grouped element rows.

 Scores, where present, should be read as information-readiness indicators.
 They do not represent actual carbon impact or guarantee valid downstream WLCA.

 ## Running the Tool